yatinsd/Quadcopter_SimulinkGAZEBO/README.md

                                      Simulation Architecture simulink

 For the moment, these models control the drone with ID 1, but you can change the topics of the Subscribe and Publish blocks to control another drone.
+## Testing parameters of the model
+The simulation is tested to be working on the following dependencies:
+1) ROS Kinetic
+2) GAZEBO 7
+3) Ubuntu 16.04.7 LTS (Xenial Xerus)
+4) Vmware workstation 16 player

 ## Setting up the model
+Quick install and run process(ROS side; Using Bash)
+1) If not done make scripts executable: chmod +x setup.sh chmod +x run_gzb.sh chmod +x start_uav.sh

+2) Run setup script (this should be done once for a fresh install without ROS or gazebo alreaded installed, in case of error run required commands by hand step by step) ./setup.sh

+3) Start gazebo environment simulator and ROS server ./run_gzb.sh

+4) Add a robot to the scene with default ID ./start_uav.sh

 To connect Simulink with the ROS server, follow these steps:

 1) In MATLAB, execute the rosinit function with the IP of the virtual machine